rlunar/ansible-role-docker-portainer/README.md

 MIT

 ##  Author Information
-This role was created in 2017 by [rlunar](https://github.com/rlunar/) original package created by [elnebuloso](https://github.com/elnebuloso/)
+This role was created in 2017 by [Roberto Luna](https://github.com/rlunar/) original package created by [elnebuloso](https://github.com/elnebuloso/)